hsk81/yeoman-generator-dizmo/README.md

 ## NPM scripts

+> Before running any script, please ensure that `npm install` has been executed, and that the dependencies beneath `node_modules` are up to date!

 Please read first [npm#scripts](https://docs.npmjs.com/misc/scripts) -- in each `package.json` the following scripts are available:

 * `clean`: completely removes the `./build` sub-directory.